Skip to content

 Byline Override

 If you have an author who is not in Grove, type the name here.
-It will wipe out all the authors entered above, though.
+Don't mix the Authors field and the Byline Override field; only the latter will display.

 Update Date Override